-I have been in your situation with a zero turn mower that begins to shake excessively.
+I have been in your situation with a zero-turn mower that begins to shake excessively.
 It can seem like your mower is just going to fall apart from all the vibration.
-There are many items in your deck and zero turn that can wear or fail causing your zero turn to shake.
+There are many items in your deck and zero-turn that can wear or fail to cause your zero-turn to shake.

-A zero turn mower can begin vibrating when hardware is worn or loose and no longer securely holds components in place.
+A zero-turn mower can begin vibrating when the hardware is worn or loose and no longer securely holds components in place.
 The vibration can be caused by a failing clutch; loose linkages; unbalanced blades or bad bearings in the spindle housings or pulleys.

 9 Reasons Your Zero Turn Mower is Vibrating